globus/globus-compute/docs/endpoints/multi_user.rst

 Authentication Policies
 -----------------------

-While identity mapping is the primary means of access control, administrators can also use Globus authentication policies to narrow which identities can even send tasks to MEPs.
+In addition to the identity mapping access control, administrators may also use Globus authentication policies to narrow which identities can even send tasks to a MEP.
 An authentication policy can enforce details such as that a user has an identity from a specific domain or has authenticated with the Globus Auth recently.
 Refer to the `Authentication Policies documentation`_ for more background and specifics on what Globus authentication policies can do and how they fit in to a site's security posture.

+Please reference the larger :ref:`auth-policies` section (below) for more information.

 Configuration
 =============